Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 **Moving through the crowd.** The crowd counts as [[difficult terrain]].
 Unless the player wants to give the brawlers a chance to hit them, they will have to take the [[Disengage]] action.
 Otherwise, for every 5 feet they move through the crowd, they suffer 1 (1d4 - 1) bludgeoning damage.

 **Protecting Madame Laurent.** Laurent is not a fighter.
 She has a walking speed of 30 feet, so she can move 15 feet each turn.
 For every 5 feet she moves she must succeed a straight DC 6 check to dodge grapples.
 On failure, Dalngram and the player can use their reaction to block the attack.
-If the attack isn't blocked, Madame Laurent needs to succeed a DC 13 Dexterity (Acrobatics) check (to which she has a +5 bonus) or  be grappled by a drunken patron.
+If the attack isn't blocked, Madame Laurent needs to succeed a DC 13 Dexterity saving throw (to which she has a +3 bonus) or  be grappled by a drunken patron.

 **Breaking Grapples.** A drunken patron has 4 (1d4 + 2) health and an AC of 13.
 He can be knocked out nonlethally with the pummel of a weapon or with a strong unarmed strike.
 He will also let her go on a successful DC 13 Charisma or Strength (Intimidation) check, which requires an action.